Xiaopengli1/Xiaopengli1.github.io/_pages/about.md

   - /about.html
 ---

-I am now a first-year Ph.D. student from the School of Data Science at the City University of Hong Kong, supervised by [Prof.Xiangyu Zhao](https://zhaoxyai.github.io/) in AML Lab.
+I am now a Ph.D. student at the City University of Hong Kong, supervised by [Prof.Xiangyu Zhao](https://zhaoxyai.github.io/) in AML Lab.
 Before that, I got M.S. and B.Eng degrees from Xi'an Jiaotong University in 2022 and 2019.

 My research interests focus on **Recommendation Systems** and **Information Retrieval**.